ShivaniThadiyan/Azure-Experience-Center/docs/Getting Started.md

 <img src="/Images/odl_Click_Users.png"/>

-- Click on ADD at the top right corner of the Users page, to add a new user.Click on add users.
+- Click on ADD at the top right corner of the Users page, to add a new user.Click on **Add users**.

 <img src="/Images/odl_click_adduser.png"/>

-- Now provide the following details.Click  on Submit.
+- Now provide the following details.Click  on **Submit**.

 <img src="/Images/odl_click_submit.png"/>